gcanti/fp-ts/docs/guides/HKT.md

 declare module 'fp-ts/lib/HKT' {
   interface URItoKind<A> {
-    Identity: Identity<A> // maps the key "Identity" to the type `Identity` }
+    readonly Identity: Identity<A> // maps the key "Identity" to the type `Identity` }
 }
 ```